Pro Tem Research Asst/Assoc/Postdoc - Open Pool

 possibility of renewal up to a total of three years.
 Renewals will

 be dependent upon program needs, funding, and performance.
 Salary

 will be dependent upon education, experience, and available

 statistical analyses related to all phases of preparation of

 scientific papers, presentations, and grant applications; staff

-professional development at project level; and off-site research
+professional development at the project level; and off-site

-activities with a variety of populations including persons with
+research activities with a variety of populations including persons

 populations.
-In addition to the creation of population of databases
+In addition to the creation of a population of

 Research Associates will conduct independent research and